Can You Vacuum Pool on Backwash? Proper Filter Settings

 The Short Answer: Don't Do It

-You should not vacuum your pool with the multiport valve set to backwash under normal circumstances.
+Good news: figuring out the right filter setting for pool vacuuming is solidly DIY territory—no expensive service call needed, just knowing when backwash works and when it doesn't.
 This setting is designed to reverse water flow through your filter media to clean it, not to handle incoming debris from vacuuming.
 Using backwash while vacuuming can damage your filter system and won't effectively clean your pool.

 Understanding Your Filter Valve Settings